-In this blog post, we’ll look at the various extract, transform and load (ETL) tools available in the market and how you can evaluate and deploy them to your advantage.
+In this blog post, we’ll look at the many ETL tools available today and how you can assess & use them to your advantage.

 What are ETL tools?

-Any organization today is both generating and consuming a wealth of data from various sources, in different formats and at different speeds.
-The challenge is to capture that data and transform it into a consumable format that is both accurate and actionable.
+Organizations create and consume a lot of data from many sources, in different formats and at different speeds.
+What is difficult is capturing that data and transforming it into a consumable format that is accurate and actionable.

 Why do you need ETL tools?

 You can choose not to use any ETL tools and go for hand-coding instead.
-Prima facie, the latter may seem like a cheaper, easier, and quicker option.
-However, as the amount of data increases and tasks become more complex, you will realize that hand-coding is neither scalable nor sustainable – operationally, economically, or otherwise.
+Hand-coding may seem like a cheaper & easier option, but as the amount of data increases and tasks become more complicated, you will find hand-coding is not workable or cost effective.

-On the other hand, ETL tools may seem costly to begin, but are much easier and faster to use than hand-coding in the long run.
+ETL tools are easier and faster to use than hand-coding in the long run.
 In fact, ETL tools are key to processing large volumes of raw data because they provide:

-- Expedited processing: Detecting delta changes means you can copy only changed data – without having to perform a complete data refresh.
+Tracking data changes automatically, you can copy changed data without needing to perform a complete data refresh.

-- Off-the-shelf transformations: Functionality including filtering, reformatting, sorting, joining, merging, and aggregation is ready for your operational use.
+Functionality including filtering, reformatting, sorting, joining, merging and aggregation are ready to use.

-- Greater control: Support for transformation scheduling, version control, monitoring, and unified metadata management.
+Support for transformation scheduling, version control, monitoring and unified metadata management.

-- Operational resilience: Automation of several parts of the integration process, reducing manual intervention – and probability of error.
+Automation of several parts of the integration process.
+This reduces manual intervention and probability of error.

 Types of ETL tools available today

 ETL tools have been around for more than a few decades.
-As technology and data integration processes have evolved, different types of ETL solutions have entered the market.
-Some are designed to work in an on-premises data environment, some in the cloud, and some in hybrid environments.
-Today various offerings are available for different budgets and needs.
-Here’s a quick summary of the ETL tools available:
+As technology and data integration processes have changed, different types of ETL solutions have entered the market.
+Some are made to work in an on-premises data environment.
+Some are made to work in the cloud.
+And some are made to work in hybrid environments.
+Today many options are available for different budgets and needs.
+Here’s a summary of the ETL tools available:

 Identifying the right ETL tool for you: 5 key factors to consider

-As you can see, there are a plethora of ETL tools to choose from.
+There are many ETL tools to choose from.
 So, how do you know what’s best for your business?
-Ultimately, it comes down to your business requirements.
-Here are some of the key factors to consider when you’re evaluating ETL tools:
+It comes down to your business needs.
+Here are some of the key factors to consider when you’re reviewing ETL tools:

-- Use case: Your use case should be one of the most critical factors driving your ETL tool decision.
-If you don't think you need real-time updates you can go for an incumbent batch tool.
-But if you are planning to move to the cloud then cloud-native tools would be more beneficial.
+Your use case should be one of the most critical factors in your decision.
+If you don’t think you need real-time updates you can go for an existing batch tool.
+But if you are planning to move to the cloud, then cloud-native tools would be more helpful.

-- Scalability: As your business grows, so will your ETL processing needs – volume of data, diverse data sources and formats, processing steps, parallelized data loads, third-party invocations, etc. Look for an ETL tool that will accommodate future business requirements.
+As your business grows, so will your ETL processing needs.
+This includes volume of data, diverse data sources and formats.
+It also includes processing steps, concurrent data loads, third-party invocations, etc. Look for an ETL tool that will help with future business needs.

-- Error handling: Sometimes unforeseen issues can break a pipeline.
+Sometimes unexpected issues can break a pipeline.
 For example, corrupt data or network failures may produce an error condition.
-Your ETL tool should be capable of handling errors efficiently, ensuring data accuracy and consistency.
+Your ETL tool should be capable of handling errors.
+This will ensure data accuracy and consistency.

-- Performance optimization: ETL processes deal with large amounts of data and manage workloads through many different data flows.
+ETL processes deal with large amounts of data and manage workloads through many different data flows.
 As the volume of data grows, so does the execution time.
-Your ETL tool should have built-in optimization features like pushdown optimization to address evolving business needs.
+Your ETL tool should have built-in optimization features like pushdown optimization to address changing business needs.

-- Cost optimization: Cost is undoubtedly one of the most critical factors for any buying decision.
-Look for ETL tools that can also deliver ELT, reducing costs by transforming the data inside the data store, using the resources of the repository.
+Cost is one of the most important factors for any buying decision.
+Look for ETL tools that can also deliver ELT.
+This reduces costs by transforming the data inside the data store by using the resources in the repository.

 Best practices: How to make the most of your ETL tools

-From extracting data to transforming it to applying business rules to loading it and validating the results, every step in the ETL process is essential.
-By establishing a set of ETL best practices, you can make each step – and the overall process – more robust and consistent.
-Here are my top 5 tips for any ETL implementation:
+Every step in the ETL process is important.
+By creating a set of ETL best practices, you can make each step – and the process – more consistent.
+Here are the top 5 tips for any ETL implementation:

-- There are data types and security permissions to consider as well as naming conventions to implement.
+Manage mappings like how you handle source schema changes.
+There are data types, security permissions, and naming conventions to keep in mind.
 Certain ETL tools have built-in capabilities like dynamic mapping and schema drift to support changes in the data structures.

 - Keep checks and balances in place with:

-- Logging - Using ETL logging and monitoring is like saving up for a rainy day: You don’t always need them, but you’ll be very grateful for them when you do.
-When designing your ETL architecture, deciding what information to include in your logs should be one of your first priorities.
+Using ETL logging and monitoring is like saving up for a rainy day: You don’t always need them, but you’ll be very grateful for them when you do.
+When creating your ETL architecture, make sure to rank what information to include in your logs.

-- Implement auditing – Establish, collect, and analyze metrics that provide visibility into your ETL processes.
-A well-designed process will not only check for errors, but also support auditing of row counts, amounts, and other metrics.
+Establish, collect and analyze metrics that provide visibility into your ETL processes.
+A well-made process will check for errors and support auditing of row counts, amounts and other metrics.